Squamous Cell Carcinoma Lung Cancer

 Causes of Squamous Cell Carcinoma

-Smoking cigarettes is the overall biggest cause of squamous cell lung cancer.
-Around 80% of squamous cell lung carcinoma cases in men and 90% of cases in women are associated with smoking.
+Smoking cigarettes is the biggest cause of squamous cell lung cancer.
+Around 80% of squamous cell lung carcinoma cases in men and 90% of cases in women are linked to tobacco smoke.

-“Squamous cell carcinoma is more closely associated with smoking than any other type of lung cancer.”
+In fact, squamous cell carcinoma lung cancer is more closely linked to smoking than any other type of lung cancer, according to Yale Medicine.

 • Cough and/or chest pain that won’t go away